kiba/Writings/atg/chp3_very_much_alive.md

 The news coming from Hammond and Fletcher was bad and unexpected, but Frank Cromwell wasn't the kind of man to dwell in misery.
 As far as he was concerned, the command had taken care of his short term needs and more.
 They really take care of people.
 He may not be retiring any time soon, but the airman has it in his mind to keep going as long as possible.
 He couldn't scarcely imagine what he will do as a retired man.
 Teach military history?

-Still, there was one thing lingering in the back of his mind.
-His relation with an estranged friend and colleague, O'Neill.
+Still, there was one thing lingering in the back of his mind; his relation with an estranged friend and colleague, O'Neill.
 The legendary leader of SG-1 has showed every indication of having changed his mind, no longer showing any resentment toward him or throwing barbs his way.
 Still, in Cromwell's mind, it remained unresolved.

 Cromwell approached O'Neill in a hallway.